schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/diagramming.md

 ### Embedded Diagrams

 SchemaCrawler can generate [SVG diagrams embedded in HTML output](snapshot-examples/snapshot.svg.html).
-To generate this format, run SchemaCrawler with an `-outputformat=htmlx` command-line argument.
+To generate this format, run SchemaCrawler with an `--output-format=htmlx` command-line argument.
 Please edit the SchemaCrawler configuration file, `schemacrawler.config.properties`, and comment out or delete the line `schemacrawler.graph.graphviz_opts=-Gdpi=300`.